Alan Cransberg

 Alan John Cransberg (born 22 September 1958) is an Australian businessman and former Australian rules footballer who is the current chairman of the West Coast Eagles in the Australian Football League, as well as a member of the boards of several other organisations.
 Cransberg grew up in Bunbury, Western Australia, attending Bunbury Senior High School.
-He played for the South Bunbury Football Club in the South West Football League (SWFL), before being recruited by the Swan Districts Football Club in the Perth-based Western Australian National Football League (WANFL) prior to the 1976 season.
+He played for the South Bunbury Football Club in the South West Football League, before being recruited by the Swan Districts Football Club in the Perth-based Western Australian National Football League prior to the 1976 season.
 Cransberg went on to play 115 games for Swan Districts, mainly playing as a defender.
 He played at centre half-back in Swan Districts' 1982 premiership team, and also played in the premiership side the following season, retiring after the 1983 season to concentrate on his business career.
 Cransberg graduated from the University of Western Australia in 1980 with an honours degree in civil engineering.
 He joined Alcoa Australia after his graduation, and held various planning, engineering and managerial positions from 1981 to 1997, before being appointed location manager of the company's Pinjarra alumina refinery in 1998.